 This unfortunate event is known as Mautam, which literally means “Rat Flood”.
 Although the flowering cycle is quite constant and predictable, happening every 48-50 years, the long interval makes it easy for people to lose track.
 The last time it happened was in 2006, and the Indian military was on the scene to prevent an all-out catastrophe.

 The shoots of this bamboo species are also edible.
-In the northeastern state of Tripuri, they are revered as having the greatest nutritional value.
+In the northeastern state of Tripura, they are revered as having the greatest nutritional value.
 Locals sometimes grind the shoots into flour in order to make delicacies like bamboo cookies.

 Browse the bamboo